Non-destructive testing (NDT) at Technomix.

 Radiographic testing (RT)

-Radiographic testing (RT – Radiographic Testing) is a non-destructive method for detecting internal defects in materials and components using ionising radiation.
-It provides imaging-based, volumetric representation of the component interior without mechanically affecting the test object.
+Radiographic testing (RT) is a non-destructive testing method for detecting internal defects in materials and components using ionizing radiation.
+It enables an imaging-based, volumetric representation of the component’s interior without mechanically affecting the test object.

 Radiographic testing (RT)

-Radiographic testing is based on the different transparency of materials to ionising radiation.
-The component is penetrated using X-ray or gamma radiation.
-The radiation is attenuated to different degrees depending on material density, material thickness and internal irregularities.
+Radiographic testing is based on the varying permeability of materials to ionizing radiation.
+The component is irradiated with X-rays or gamma rays.
+The radiation is attenuated to varying degrees depending on material density, thickness, and internal irregularities.

-Behind the component is a detector – for example film, a digital flat-panel detector or a storage phosphor system – that records the transmitted residual radiation.
-Regions of higher material density absorb more radiation and appear brighter in the image, while regions of lower density or voids are shown darker.
+Behind the component is a detector – such as film, a digital flat-panel detector, or an image plate system – that captures the transmitted residual radiation.
+Areas with higher material density absorb more radiation and appear brighter in the image, while areas with lower density or voids are displayed as darker.

-If a defect such as shrinkage, porosity or lack of fusion is present inside the component, it locally changes radiation absorption.
-This produces a contrast difference in the recorded image, allowing conclusions on the position, size and shape of the irregularity.
+If there is a defect inside the component, such as a shrinkage cavity, porosity, or bonding defect, this locally alters the radiation absorption.
+This creates a contrast difference in the captured image, allowing conclusions to be drawn about the location, size, and shape of the irregularity.

-Image evaluation is performed using defined evaluation scales, reference blocks or contractually agreed criteria.
-Depending on the inspection task, different radiation sources, energy ranges and exposure parameters are used to ensure adequate image quality and inspection reliability.
+Image evaluation is performed using defined evaluation standards, reference specimens, or contractually agreed-upon criteria.
+Depending on the inspection task, different radiation sources, energy ranges, and exposure parameters are used to ensure sufficient image quality and inspection reliability.

-Radiographic testing thus enables two-dimensional imaging of the internal component condition and is an established volumetric inspection method in particular for castings, welds and complex geometries.
+X-ray inspection thus enables a two-dimensional representation of the internal condition of the component and is an established volumetric inspection method, particularly for castings, welds, and complex geometries.

 • Inclusions or material separations